isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 #### **Further Resources from the National Library and National Archives of Singapore**
 Beyond photos, the National Archives and the National Library have a wealth of other resources related to Changi Airport’s early years.
 These include transcripts of speeches, oral history interviews, books and unpublished documents.

 The transcripts of speeches by key players provide a valuable glimpse into the decision-making process behind the setting up of Changi Airport.
 In a speech at the airport’s official opening in December 1981, Defence Minister Howe Yoon Chong [explained](https://www.nas.gov.sg/archivesonline/speeches/record-details/70f84311-115d-11e3-83d5-0050568939ad) why the government decided to build the  airport in Changi rather than expand Paya Lebar.
-A quarter of a century later, at a dinner to celebrate the 25th anniversary of the airport in 2006, Minister Mentor Lee Kuan Yew [recalled](https://www.nas.gov.sg/archivesonline/speeches/record-details/7eb69f39-115d-11e3-83d5-0050568939ad) the process from his perspective.
+At a dinner to celebrate the 25th anniversary of the airport in 2006, Minister Mentor Lee Kuan Yew [recalled](https://www.nas.gov.sg/archivesonline/speeches/record-details/7eb69f39-115d-11e3-83d5-0050568939ad) the process from his perspective.

 Oral history interviews are another important source of information.
 In a 1987 interview, former president Ong Teng Cheong [explained](https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/06155340-115e-11e3-83d5-0050568939ad) how they were able to switch over from Paya Lebar to Changi overnight.
 (Ong had been the Communications Minister between 1978 and 1983.)
 And in an interview in 2001, Bernard Chen Tien Lap, a retired politician who had been a former civil servant in the  Ministry of Finance, [revealed](https://www.nas.gov.sg/archivesonline/Flipviewer/publish/0/08b14275-115f-11e3-83d5-0050568939ad-OHC002530_006/web/html5/index.html?launchlogo=tablet/OralHistoryInterviews_brandingLogo_.png&pn=5) that the Finance Ministry had argued for Paya Lebar while the Communications Ministry pushed for Changi.